protocolwhisper/portal_docs/source/user-vrf-docs.rst

 Getting PRTL
 ------------
+You can obtain PRTL via two methods:

+1. Using Portal's web app `faucet <http://faucet.portalcompute.com>`
+.. |faucet-site| image:: ../images/faucet-site.png

-You can obtain PRTL through Portal's web app `faucet <http://faucet.portalcompute.com>`_ or via Portal's API by sending a POST request to http://faucet.portalcompute.com/request.
+2. Using Portal's API by sending a POST request to http://faucet.portalcompute.com/request.
 Each request gives 100 PRTL.
 You will need a faucet API key in order to authenticate your request.
 For this key, please contact us at contact@portalcompute.com.

 Both the API requires the following information: